-Remember that your buyer is being coached in the negotiation game by their agent, who's looking for ways to sweeten the deal for them.
+Remember that your buyer is being coached in the negotiation game by his agent, who's looking for ways to sweeten the deal for him.

 Negotiation conversation?
+Drop us a line at sell@corcoran.com to connect with an agent.
 A good agent will steer your home sale from start to finish, but when it comes to negotiating the best deal, it's up to you to decide what works, and to draw a line in the sand.
-You want to make sure both parties have their documentation in order, and you need to understand that not all offers-even offers of the same price-are created equal.
+You want to make sure both parties have their documentation in order, and you need to understand that not all offers-even offers of the same price are created equal.
 Here are a few key considerations for negotiating sellers.